12 Things You Shouldn’t Miss When You Visit Glacier National Park

 GLACIER TRIP PLANNER: To read or watch all of our content about Glacier National Park, check out our Glacier Homepage

-THINGS TO DO: Check out what not to miss and other things to do in Glacier including, hiking, and the amazing boat tours.
+THINGS TO DO: Check out what not to miss and other things to do in Glacier including, hiking, watching a sunrise, and the amazing boat tours.
 Find out how to drive the Going-to-the-Sun Road with our free printable

 WHERE TO EAT: Don’t miss the best places to eat in Glacier National Park

-KNOW BEFORE YOU GO: Find out which entrance is best for Glacier National Park as well as what to do when the Going-to-the-Sun Road is closed and if you need bear spray while visiting or if swimming is allowed
+KNOW BEFORE YOU GO: Find out which entrance is best for Glacier National Park as well as if you need bear spray while visiting or if swimming is allowed

 WATCH: Enjoy videos of gorgeous Glacier National Park while learning our best tips for visiting by watching our Glacier YouTube Playlist